Samidha9/Solidify/README.md

 ## Why GLM-5.3-Flash

 Natively multimodal, so it reads a render the way it reads a photo — no captioning layer in between losing the spatial detail that decides whether a reconstruction is right.

-And cheap enough that running the full loop costs pennies, which is what turns iteration from a nice idea into the default.
+And the economics are what make the loop viable at all.
+Everything in this project — every trial, every dead end, every scene generation, render, critique and rewrite from the first test to the final diner — cost **$0.43 total**.
+Iteration stops being something you ration.

 ## Output